LaunchCodeEducation/lchs/src/chapters/databases-part2/db-logic.rst

    c.
 Smaller files are easier to debug.
    d.
 Any of the separate files can be used as modules in other projects.

 #.
-The database functions are all located inside the ``curd.py`` file.
+The database functions are all located inside the ``crud.py`` file.
 #.
 The ``execute_query()`` function has one job - to run SQL queries and return
    the results.
-It is identical to the function we used in part 2 of the :ref:`Movie SQLs project <movie-sql-part-2>`.
+It is identical to the function we used in Part 2 of the :ref:`Movie SQLs project <movie-sql-part-2>`.
 #.
 The ``record_mines()`` function adds rows to the ``mines`` table.
 The
    function also updates the ``board`` table.
 Each action requires its own